AlexEsc302/to_do_list_project/frontend/TECH_LOG.md

 - Updated to use TodoApi for fetching metrics
 - Improved error handling
 - Enhanced type safety with TypeScript
+- Completely redesigned with modern UI principles:
+  - Card-based layout with accent colors and icons
+  - Improved typography with clear visual hierarchy
+  - Summary cards for key metrics with icons and hover effects
+  - Priority-specific styling with color indicators
+  - Enhanced responsive design for all screen sizes
+  - Improved loading and error states

 ### 4. Pagination Component
 - Reimplemented with modern design system